brightsole/bg-sushi-go/README.md

   4. Evaluating score is not done
       1. include `roll` scoring
       1. include `special` scoring

-  #### NICE TO HAVE:
-  1. output is logged, return the value so that algo fitness may be evaluated

   ### TESTS TO DO:
   1. appetizers